brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Valladolid

-Valladolid is a laid-back colonial town in Yucatán; the province named after what invading Spanish heard locals saying repeatedly, now known to mean: "I don't Understand".
-Moving 2.5hrs inland by bus brings a much greener landscape, but also an intense heat.
-I met a nice group in the hostel, with whom I explored the quiet plazas, large cathedral and busy food halls.
+Valladolid is a laid-back colonial town in Yucatán; the province named after what invading Spanish observed locals saying repeatedly, now known to mean: "I don't Understand".
+Moving 2.5hrs inland brings a greener landscape, but also an intense heat.
+I met a nice group in the hostel, with whom I explored the quiet plazas, cathedral and food hall.
 Evenings by the pool were great.
 My favourite thing in the town was the Convent of San Bernardino de Siena, built over a cenote with direct access from their kitchen, and which houses artefacts from the Castle War of 1847.

 The main reason people come to Valladolid is Chichén Itzá.
 The awe-inspiring Mayan archaeological site that dominates its jungle landscape, and was named one of the Seven Wonders of the World.
 It was hot, and it was crowded, but it is amazing.
 I spent the day with Alon, exploring the surprisingly large number of temples, learning about the ancient ball games that only use hips (you may have seen it in *The Road to El Dorado*) and staring up at the El Castillo Pyramid whose steps echo a bird sound when you clap.
 Chichén Itzá was built beside cenotes for drinking water, as is the case for most towns, but nowadays these are more commonly used as public pools.
 On the way back I stopped in [Cenote Ik-Kil](https://youtube.com/shorts/Gap7w5dV6kM?is=KjDKEEo3BYq-eibL) to cool off by jumping from jungle into the deep, quiet sinkhole.